tjd1234/cmpt120fall2024/lectures/lecture3/lecture3notes.md

-Here's [a transcript of a chat with Eliza](http://psych.fullerton.edu/mbirnbaum/psych101/eliza.htm), [one of the first and most famous chatbots of all time](https://en.wikipedia.org/wiki/ELIZA).
+Here's [a transcript of a chat with Eliza](http://psych.fullerton.edu/mbirnbaum/psych101/eliza.htm), [one of the first of all time](https://en.wikipedia.org/wiki/ELIZA).
 Eliza emulates a psychiatrist, and tries to help people with their problems:

 ```
 #